OpenStackOnRaPi/ostackinstall/README.md

 [DEFAULT]
 resume_guests_state_on_host_boot = true

-#for RPi 5 enable cortex-a76 <== currently lack of support of RPi5 board in qemu
+#for RPi 5 enable cortex-a76 <== currently lack of support of cortex-a76 in 2025.1 libvirtd
 #for RPi 4 enable cortex-a72
 #[libvirt]
-# qemu works only for RPi 4; enable all three settings that follow
+# qemu works only for RPi 4; if you really want it enable all three settings that follow
 #virt_type = qemu
 #cpu_mode = custom
 #cpu_models = cortex-a72